make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [Karlsons88](https://github.com/Karlsons88) for assisting with support for Nulite monobloc heat pump.
 - [Watanuki-kun](https://github.com/Watanuki-kun) for assisting with support for Smart Amari ceiling fan with light.
 - [aherbjornsen](https://github.com/aherbjornsen) for assisting with support for Arida Venti 160 ventilation fan.
+- [lewiatanx](https://github.com/lewiatanx) for assisting with support for Climative Cube ION dehumidifier.